 The option "Copy IPTC/XMP unchanged" changes RTs metadata behavior.
-Usually

-RawTherapee 4.0.12 User Manual Page 93 of 109 RT will remove all IPTC/XMP data from the input image and write only its own tags in IPTC section.
+Usually RT will remove all IPTC/XMP data from the input image and write only its own tags in IPTC section.
 This may become a problem when you tag your input files using other programs, raw usually contain XMP data.
 This would be lost.
 By checking this option RT will not touch IPTC and XMP data at all, just passing them through.
 On the downside all your tagging within RT will not be saved though.